 Will these crawly creatures be our future food?

-We are 7 billion already and in approx 13 years, we will reach 8 billion.
-If nothing happens the world population will continue to grow.
+We are 7 billion already, and in approx 13 years, we will reach 8 billion.
+If nothing happens, the world population will continue to grow.
 By the year 2056, there could be 10 billion people living on this planet.
-It is not certain that this will happen since the human race is set on destroying itself.
+It is uncertain that this will happen since humanity is set on destroying itself.

 Think Global Warming is Climate Change and its already known horrible effects, then add on the unknown surprises.
 Perhaps we do not make it at all.
 Our ozone layer could malfunction with all this 5G radiation, who knows?